How to Streamline Your Hiring Process and Attract the Best Team

 The key is to know what you’re looking for.
-What are the red flags, and what are the green lights?
+What are the red flags, and what are the green lights in a candidate resume or in an interview?
 What is your team missing, both in skills and in personality?
 The following resources will help you decide what to look for in candidates, and how to find it.

 Resources for Screening Candidates

 - 27 Proven Ways to Find Better Employees

 - Screening Applicants 101: How Small Businesses can Hire Like the Pros - Stephanie Hammerwold